WOSPM/checker/mdocs/WOSPM0015.md

 ## Rationale

-At least one label or labels should be added to the repository.
+At least one label or more labels should be added to the repository.
 Labels helps possible contributors to find contribution opportunities easily.